dataforseo/TypeScriptClient/docs/interfaces/IPaidDataforseoLabsSerpElementItem.md

 > **`optional`** **impressions\_etv**: `number`

-estimated traffic volume based on impressions estimated organic monthly traffic to the domain calculated as the product of CTR (click-through-rate) and impressions values of the returned keyword learn more about how the metric is calculated in this help center article
+estimated traffic volume based on impressions estimated paid monthly traffic to the domain calculated as the product of CTR (click-through-rate) and impressions values of all keywords in the category that the domain ranks for learn more about how the metric is calculated in this help center article

 #### Source

-main.ts:96486
+main.ts:89731

 ***